As viewed by evangelical Christians

 references to Satan as a quasi-deity.
 Jesus is described as exorcising

-many people, releasing them from the control of indwelling demons.
+many people, releasing them from the control of their indwelling demons.

 Many religious conservatives regard themselves, their families and friends as continuously